srph/angularjs-structure-styleguide/README.md

 Let ```controller``` just handle the main data (from whatever source, ajax or whatever), then since the ```view``` get data from the controller and *instantiate* or create ```directive```s through the markup, we pass on the data from the controller to the directives through the ```view```.

-This makes allow us to predict the app.
+**This makes allow us to predict the app.**

-Personally, this is pretty shit, hard to predict, and hard to understand:
+Personally, I found this to be hard to predict and understand:

 ```js
 'use strict';